christabellemoore/hello-world/README.md

 # mywebpage
 Professional/Academic webpage for Christabelle Moore

-PhD student in Prevention Science at the University of Oregon.
+I am a full-time PhD student in Prevention Science at the University of Oregon